 ⭐

-45 – Dream in the garden of the Petit Palais
+Dream away in the garden of the Petit Palais

-The Petit Palais, a museum dedicated to the fine arts of Paris, is one of the jewels erected for the 1900 exhibition.
-While its big brother, the Grand Palais, offers a much larger surface area to its visitors, the Petit Palais has nothing to envy it.
-The interior garden, ideal for relaxation and contemplation, is the perfect place to unwind after an exhibition.
+The Petit Palais, a museum dedicated to the fine arts in Paris, is one of the gems built for the 1900 World’s Fair.
+While its larger counterpart, the Grand Palais, offers visitors a much larger space, the Petit Palais is every bit as impressive.
+The inner garden, perfect for relaxation and contemplation, is an ideal spot to unwind after an exhibition.

 📍Location: Avenue Winston-Churchill, 75008 Paris

-A feast for the eyes: that’s what you immediately think of when you enter the library, where a studious atmosphere reigns.
-After 12 years of renovation, the Richelieu site of the Bibliothèque nationale de France is a sight to behold, with its 1,200 m³ of floor space!
-A playground for lovers of books, culture and history.
-If the place can be intimidating, you should know that the Salle Ovale is free and open to all, with no age restrictions.
+A feast for the eyes: that’s what immediately comes to mind upon entering these halls, where a studious atmosphere reigns.
+After 12 years of renovations, the Richelieu branch of the Bibliothèque nationale de France is a sight to behold, with its 1,200 m² of floor space!
+A playground for lovers of books, culture, and history.
+While the place may seem intimidating, know that the Oval Room is free and open to everyone, with no age restrictions.

-Freshly renovated and reopening to the public in 2021, La Samaritaine is an Art Deco treasure trove.
-We love going there to admire every nook and cranny of its architecture, enjoy a coffee on the top floor and, of course, shop (if you’ve got the budget of course).
+Freshly renovated and reopened to the public in 2021, La Samaritaine is an Art Deco gem.
+We love going there to admire every corner of its architecture, grab a coffee on the top floor, and of course, do some shopping (if you have the budget, of course).
 A simply magical place.

 📍Location: 9 rue de la Monnaie, 75001

-48 – Swim in the Molitor’s iconic pool
+Take a dip in the iconic Molitor pool

-A summertime haven for Parisians for almost 60 years, the Molitor swimming pool is clearly a Parisian landmark.
+A summer haven for Parisians for nearly 60 years, the Molitor pool is clearly a legendary spot in Paris.
 Opened in 1969, the Molitor (which is also a hotel) has always been a place where it was fashionable to be seen.
-We’re still just as happy to go there for a dip, or to perch on top of its rooftop in the summer months!
-It’s certainly one of the most beautiful hotels with swimming pool in Paris.
+It’s still a pleasure to visit for a dip or to relax on its rooftop during the warmer months!
+It’s certainly one of the most beautiful hotels with a pool in Paris.

 📍Location: 4 Rue Nungesser et Coli, 75016 Paris

-For a timeless break, take a mint tea in the gardens of the Grand Mosquée, a major Muslim place of worship and a sublime place to see in Paris.
-Firstly, because the place is truly magnificent, and above all because the tea and traditional pastries are excellent.
-A very exotic and unusual place in Paris!
+For a timeless break, enjoy a cup of mint tea in the gardens of the Grand Mosque, a major place of worship for Muslims and a stunning spot to visit in Paris.
+Not only because the location is truly magnificent, but especially because the tea and traditional pastries are excellent.
+A truly exotic and unique spot in Paris!

 📍Location: 2bis Pl. du Puits de l’Ermite, 75005 Paris